 Your taxes are done, and you owe money.
 So now the question is how to actually make the payment—and what’s the easiest option?
-There are several ways to pay your taxes, including online methods and old-fashioned checks.
-Before you send money, learn about the pros and cons of each option.
+You have several choices for electronic payments to the IRS, and each option has pros and cons.

-Paying your taxes with a credit card is appealing—but it’s easy to lose any benefits that a credit card provides.
+Paying your taxes with a credit card is convenient, but it’s easy to lose any benefits that a credit card provides.

-- If you can’t afford your tax bill, a credit card is probably not the best way to borrow (unless you have a 0 percent APR promotion and the ability to pay everything off before the promotion ends).
-The IRS allows you to make payments on your tax bill (although this may cost extra), or you could use a personal loan to get the funds you need.
-However, borrowing to pay taxes is not sustainable—make the necessary changes to avoid the same situation next year.
+A credit card is probably not the best way to borrow unless you have a 0% annual percentage rate (APR) promotion—and you pay off the debt before the promotion ends.
+The IRS allows you to make installment payments on tax bills (although this may cost extra), or you could use a personal loan to get the funds you need (see our monthly payments calculator below).

 Other Ways to Pay

-- Partially online, partially manual: some agencies are not fully online, and you might only be able to complete certain tasks online.
+In addition, some agencies are not fully online, so you might only be able to complete some tasks online.
 For example, you might be able to pay a tax electronically, but you still need to mail in forms to complete your filing.
 Make a checklist for yourself (or your staff who handles the payments) so you know how each process is handled.
-This saves time figuring it all out every quarter—but keep your eyes open for increased online options so you can do less on paper.